 To outsiders, their methods can seem bizarre, such as spending hours every week just learning how to stand still or going to the zoo to study the movement of the animals.
 Much of the training gets to the very essence of an actor's presence; it's a way for them to bare their soul.

 To find out what really goes on at drama school we spoke to three people who graduated in the past five years.
 They asked us to change their names so they wouldn't be ostracized from all the nice theatre bars in Soho.

 VICE: When you look back on Rada now, what are your happiest memories?

 Karen: There was this one wonderful teacher who was really old and tiny and she just wore tie-dye.
 She was the sweetest kindest woman and she'd get us to be a baby crawling on the floor, or a tadpole, or an octopus.
 Those lessons were so delightful—she'd put on Debussy and we'd be octopuses for hours.

 What's it like being with your friends when they're all being tadpoles too?
 It must be so embarrassing.

-I'm really self-conscious, so I found it really difficult to take it seriously, but you kind of have to, otherwise you're just wasting all this money.
-Rada is great at helping you financially, but then you feel indebted, so you know that you have to take it seriously.
-A lot of the time I found it unbearable, but you kind of just have to do it.
+I'm really self-conscious so I found it really difficult to take it seriously, but you kind of have to, otherwise you're just wasting all this money.
+Rada are great at helping you financially, but then you feel indebted, so you know that you have to take it seriously.
+A lot of the time I found it unbearable but you kind of just have to do it.
 Especially with things like master and slave.